openharmony/third_party_musl/porting/linux/user/ldso/README.md

 ### Usage example

 Test usages show some examples of using the linker namespace.
-The file <ld-musl-namespace.ini> in current directory is configures for test.
-The file <libc-test/src/functional/dlopen_ns.c> gives usages of how apis and configures work.
+The file <ld-musl-namespace-arm-test.ini> or <ld-musl-namespace-aarch64-test.ini> in config directory is configures for test.
+The file <libc-test/src/functionalext/dlns/> gives usages of how apis and configures work.